 During the autumn the prototype will be tested in the field, iterated and eventually designed as a completely open source co-archiving toolbox, where both the physical box (files for replicating the build), all materials and a handbook are made available for download, re-production, and replication.

 *Nikolić, Dragan (2016).
-Lecture: Flight Documentation project presentation at The Department of Arts and Cultural Sciences, Lund University.
+Lecture: Refugee Documentation project presentation at The Department of Arts and Cultural Sciences, Lund University.